-In addition to these activities, such as quality assurance for new model projects and quality improvement activities on a daily basis, the "Quality Risk Management" framework has been newly developed from fiscal 2009.
-While quality-related risks have consistently been assessed and dealt with for new models, the new framework represents a higher-level system to ensure successful quality management for both ongoing and future projects.
+In addition to these activities, such as quality assurance for new model projects and quality improvement activities on a daily basis, the company has introduced and operates a "Quality Risk Management" framework.
+The framework represents a higher-level system to ensure successful quality management for both ongoing and future projects.
 Appraisal involves an objective evaluation of whether risk exists and the level of such risk for the company and the assignment of responsible persons based on the level for follow-up activities.
 These processes are implemented by the Quality Risk Management Committee, chaired by an executive tasked with heading this activity, twice a year.